 The dismantling and recycling of Costa Concordia cruise ship has been finally completed in Italy and marked the official end to history's largest maritime salvage job.

-The consortium responsible for the dismantling of Costa Concordia announced the completion of the project in Genoa, about 3 years after the arrival of the liner.
+The consortium responsible for the vessel's dismantling announced the completion of the project in Genoa, about 3 years after the arrival of the liner.
 The consortium, popular as Ship Recycling Consortium, is made up by Saipem, Italy, holding 51%, and San Giorgio del Porto, 49%.

 According to the Ship Recycling Consortium, during the dismantling and recycling, approx 53,000 tons of materials were recycled at Italian facilities.
 More than 350 workers, working a combined 1 million man hours, worked around the clock to dismantle the ship in an environmentally-friendly manner.

 Francesco Schettino, Costa Concordia’s captain, was sentenced to 16 years in jail for the shipwreck, which murdered 32 people.